haxtheweb/WCFactory/packages/generator-wcfactory/generators/factory/templates/README.md

     - Build storybook for deployment
 - `$ lerna publish`
     - Publish ALL <%= name %>' elements to npmjs.com
+- `$ lerna run build --no-bail`
+    - Run `build` command in all projects in the repo, don't bail if there's an issue

 ## Web Component development